REFRIGERANTS (the working fluid inside the heat pump)

 Air source manufacturers are currently choosing different paths.
 Many are remaining down the HFC route.
 Vaillant and some others are going down the hydrocarbon route (R290).
 My personal choice errs towards the Hydrocarbon since they are very energy-efficient and environmentally benign.
 The down-side is the flammability, so they are not suitable for every application and precautions need to be taken.

 Back to the non-flammable HFC refrigerants that will no doubt be used for a long time to come.
-There should be scope for minimising leakage in many ways. e.g. pensioning off the old Flare connections as used on ‘Split’ system in favour of something more reliable.
+There should be scope for minimising leakage in many ways. e.g. pensioning off the old Flare connections as used on ‘Split’ system in favour of pipe coupling methods that are more reliable.